-Upon her return from Spain she continued learning and perfecting her art with flamenco dancer Diana Reyes, in Sydney.
+Upon her return from Spain the following year, Deya proved that her newly acquired interest was more than just a holiday pastime and continued learning and perfecting her art with flamenco dancer Diana Reyes, in Sydney.

-Next year, her dance engagements started to take off.
-In 2003, Deya worked for a dance company in Mallorca (Spain), which performed in high end music venues.
+Next year, in 2003, Deya's dance engagements start to take off.
+She works for a dance company in Mallorca (Spain), which performs in high-end music venues.

-In 2004, she toured Holland with a flamenco group for a month, and they performed at a variety of music venues and theatres .
+In 2004, she toured Holland with a flamenco group, performing at a variety of music venues and theatres .
 Later that year she returned to Australia and performed with a local flamenco guitarist Damian Wright in Newcastle and Sydney.

-In 2009, Deya moved to Jerez, (birthplace of flamenco art ) where she met her partner Paco Lara, a renowned flamenco guitarist.
+In 2009, Deya moved to Jerez, (birthplace of flamenco culture) where she met her partner Paco Lara, a renowned flamenco guitarist.

 Their combined talents and passion lead them to a string of performances all over the world: